 Figure 3 - Using a virtual loudspeaker representation in Wwise, as illustrated in the Project Explorer and Schematic View.
 Both busses are set to a standard configuration with multiple speakers, such as 7.1.4.
 Height channels are required in order to represent sound coming from above the listener.

 We can view ambisonics as another intermediate spatial representation.
 Each channel carries a so-called spherical harmonic, and they all work together in approximating a sound field.
 First-order ambisonics consists of 4 channels, W, X, Y and Z (in FuMa convention).
 W is called the omni channel, and it carries the direction-agnostic signal.
 X, Y and Z carry direction-dependent audio in three main axes (front-back, left-right and top-down).

 Higher-order ambisonics (HOA) is a bit trickier to illustrate, but we can interpret higher orders as carrying additional data that improves spatial precision.
-2nd- and 3rd-order ambisonics consist of 9 and 16 channels respectively, and are therefore more precise.
+2nd-, 3rd-, 4th- and 5th-order ambisonics consist of 9, 16, 25 and 36 channels respectively, and are therefore increasingly precise.